 Start your trip in Harve de Grace, a town rich in maritime history.
 The Lafayette Trail, a three-mile loop, will give you a nice overview of the historic district, parks, and views of the Susquehanna River and Chesapeake Bay and can be enjoyed with pets.
 Pick up the self-guided tour at the visitor center (450 Pennington Avenue) and follow the numbered medallions embedded in the sidewalks.

 Once you have the lay of the land, spend some time window shopping downtown and don’t forget to stop at the Concord Lighthouse.
 Admission to the lighthouse is free.
-Although pets are not allowed indoors, it’s on a breezy point where one person can wait with pets while the other tours the site.
+Although pets are not allowed indoors, it’s on a breezy point where one person can wait with pets while the other looks around inside.

-Feeling peckish after walking around?
+Feeling peckish after your walk?
 Unfortunately, the popular boardwalk along the waterfront does not allow dogs.
-However, the Tidewater Grille welcomes polite pets on the deck and has a view of the waterfront.
+However, the Tidewater Grille welcomes polite pets on the deck and has a views.

 If you’re not quite ready to leave, unpack your kayak or paddleboard at Susquehanna State Park.
 Besides paddling, you can hike the 15 miles of trails, and get a campsite for the night.